-The College's office hours are generally Monday to Friday 8:30 a.m. -4:30 p.m.
+The College's office hours are generally Monday to Friday 8:30 a.m. to 4:30 p.m.
 Departments that have different schedules will discuss these schedules with impacted employees.

 All employees, including student workers, are expected to follow the work schedule as assigned.
-Changes in schedules will be discussed with affected employees as they occur.
 The work schedule for part-time and temporary employees varies depending on the needs of their department.
 Student workers should obtain their work schedule from the hiring manager on or before the first day of work.